Skin Graft Care

 Anatomy and Physiology of Skin

 A brief overview of the anatomy and function of the skin is necessary for understanding skin grafts.
 The epidermis is the thin, outermost layer of skin that primarily serves as a barrier for the body.
-It is largely made up of keratinocytes that produce keratin and lipids, for barrier function and to enable UV absorption.
-The epidermis also contains melanocytes, which give skin its color, Langerhans cells, which have immune system function, and Merkel cells and nerve endings that facilitate the sensation of touch (5,10).
+It is largely made up of keratinocytes that produce keratin and lipids for barrier function and to enable UV absorption.
+The epidermis also contains melanocytes, which color skin; Langerhans cells, which have immune system function; and Merkel cells and nerve endings that facilitate touch sensation (5,10).

 Beneath and connected to the epidermis is the dermis, which consists of two layers of connective tissue.
 The papillary layer is the thinner, upper layer consisting of loose connective tissue and blood vessels.
 This layer helps regulate temperature and provides nutrients to the epidermis.
 Dermal papillae are upward projections of dermal tissue that increase the area of contact between the dermis and epidermis for cohesive function between the two layers and play an important role in wound healing.
 The reticular layer is deeper, thicker, and composed of dense connective tissue and collagen fiber.
 This layer provides strength and elasticity to the skin and is where hair follicles, sebaceous glands, and sweat glands originate (5,10).